EMSL-Computing/Pore2Chip/src/flow/README.md

 # Description of the files in the `flow` folder

-This readme summarizes and focuses on the flow modeling functionalities using physics-informed neural networks within the Pore2Chip repository.
+This readme summarizes and focuses on the flow modeling functionalities using physics-informed neural network (PINN) within the Pore2Chip repository.

 ## Purpose and functionality of `pinn_utilities.py`